Niyome Bello, M.Ed.

 Tamara Sloboda, Ph.D.

 In response to her own daughter’s need for appropriate gifted education, Tamy has joined forces with leading gifted specialists to develop a high quality gifted education option for students and parents.

-University, as well as educator credentials from both Florida
+educator credentials from both Florida and California.

 With her expertise for building successful educational programs and organizations, as well as her tenacity to create a much needed gifted education program for our community, Tamy provides an unwavering dedication to recruit high caliber teachers and build a top quality gifted education program.

 Kerry Leikin received her B.S. in Education from Ohio University and holds two teaching certifications; Child Development Site Supervisor and Elementary Multiple Subject Credential.
 She is an accomplished Educator with over a decade of classroom experience.